-EMS:816 Pediatric Education for the Pre-Hospital Provider (PEPP) 1 cr.
+EMS:816 Pediatric Education for the Pre-Hospital Professionals (PEPP)

-The Pediatric Education for the Pre-Hospital Provider Course (PEPP) is an intensive program designed to expand the students' knowledge of Cardiac and Trauma Emergency Care for the pediatric patient.
+The Pediatric Education for the Pre-Hospital Professionals course (PEPP) is an intensive course designed to expand the students' knowledge of Cardiac and Trauma Emergency Care for the pediatric patient.
 Participants will learn how to effectively assess and manage ill and injured children.
-This curriculum was developed by the American Academy of Pediatrics as a complete source of prehospital medical information for the emergent care of infants and children.
+This curriculum was developed by the American Academy of Pediatrics as a complete source of pre-hospital medical information for the emergent care of infants and children.
 Upon successful course completion the student will receive an American Academy of Pediatrics PEPP Provider certification card for a 4-year certification period.
 (19.8 Lec.
 Hrs.)

-EMS:818 Neonatal Resuscitation Program (NRP) 1 cr.
+EMS:818 Neonatal Resuscitation Provider (NRP) 1 cr.

-The Neonatal Resuscitation Provider Course is a certification program that utilizes the Standards and Guidelines of the American Academy of Pediatrics and the American Heart Association.
-This program is designed to be an intensive program where participants learn an evidence-based approach in resuscitation of the neonate.
+The Neonatal Resuscitation provider course is a certification program that utilizes the standards and guidelines of the American Academy of Pediatrics and the American Heart Association.
+This course is designed to be an intensive course where participants learn an evidence-based approach in resuscitation of the neonate.
 The causes, prevention and management of mild to severe neonatal asphyxia are carefully explained so health care professionals may develop optimal knowledge and skill in newborn resuscitation.
 Upon successful course completion the student will receive an American Academy of Pediatrics/ American Heart Association NRP Provider certification card for a 2-year certification period.
-(19.8 Lec.
-Hrs.)

-EMS:820 Pre-Hospital Trauma Life Support (PHTLS) 1 cr.
+EMS:820 Pre Hospital Trauma Life Support (PHTLS) 1 cr.

 The Pre-Hospital Trauma Life Support course is presented utilizing the Standards and Guidelines for Emergency Trauma Care under the direction of the American College of Surgeons.
-This intensive hands-on program is a unique educational opportunity that was created in recognition for the real need in EMS education for additional training in the care of the trauma patient.
+This intensive handson program is a unique educational opportunity that was created in recognition for the real need in EMS education for additional training in the care of the trauma patient.
 This program is designed to enhance and increase knowledge and skills necessary in delivering critical care in the pre-hospital environment.
 Upon successful course completion the student will receive an American College of Surgeons PHTLS Provider certification for a 4-year certification period.
 (19.8 Lec.
 Hrs.)